 • Will you be speaking to our past or present counselor(s)?

 • Will you be providing follow-up to our marriage counselor or helping us find one to see weekly?
-Will you consult with them about the work that we will be doing after the retreat?
+Will you consult them about the work we will do after the retreat?

 6. Do you provide accommodations or do we locate our own?